What Should You Do If The Police Stop You?

 - Comply first, then you may seek an explanation from the officer or the officer's supervisor later.

 There are times when citizens who have contact with the police come away with feelings of frustration or dissatisfaction.
-The Southwestern Oklahoma State University Campus Police does not condone police misconduct of any type.
+The SWOSU Campus Police do not condone police misconduct of any type.
 In our experience, we have learned that those negative feelings are often a result of not knowing the reason(s) an officer has made certain requests or acted in a certain manner.
 Hopefully, the information presented here will give you an understanding of police procedures and let you know what to expect from a police officer if you are stopped.